sabof/es-lib/README.md

 (set (make-local-variable
       'es-aai-after-change-indentation) t)

-if the mode indents pretty in all but a few cases, you can change the `es-aai-indentable-line-p-function'.
+if the mode indents well in all but a few cases, you can change the `es-aai-indentable-line-p-function'.
 This is what I have in my php mode setup:

 (set (make-local-variable